Mallesh-Nagothi/starquest/README.md

 STARQUEST

 Welcome to StarQuest Repository.
-This repository contains sevearal java services
+This repository contains sevearal java examples

 02/27/2017
 Initial Delivery of
-Cryptography implementation and Javadoc API.
+Cryptography implementation and Javadoc for the same.

 What is working, & what is not
 CSPRNG is working properly.
 But generating  Salt from Native library is not working properly on all environment. stay tuned..